manfioLP/BellSantC/README.md

 - In one terminal window, navigate to the `backend` folder and run the API backend.
 - In another terminal window, navigate to the `native-app` folder and run the React Native app.

 Keep in mind that the React Native app relies on the API to fetch and calculate machine health data.
-Ensure that the API is accessible to the app for it to function correctly.
+Also note that there's external native modules added for auth, which might require to build the app before by running `cd ios && pod install`

 For specific details on running the API and React Native app, refer to their respective README files in their respective folders.

-## Requirements
+## Goals

 1. **Authentication and Session Management:**

-   - Implement user authentication in the Expo mobile app.
+   - [x] Implement user authentication in the Expo mobile app.
 Users should be able to log in securely using credentials.
-   - Manage user sessions and ensure that users remain authenticated between app sessions.
+   - [x] Manage user sessions and ensure that users remain authenticated between app sessions.

 2. **Data State Management:**

-   - Review and update (as needed) the existing state management for data returned by the API.
-Feel free to bring in a state management library if it'd be helpful.
-   - Ensure that the app efficiently manages and updates the state when new data points and scores are fetched.
+   - [x] State Management

 3. **Persistence Layer on the Backend:**

-   - Implement a persistence layer on the backend to store historical data points and scores for each user/machine.
+   - [x] Implement a persistence layer on the backend to store historical data points and scores for each user/machine.
-   - When a new data point or score is recorded, ensure it is stored in the persistence layer for future retrieval.
+   -  [x] When a new data point or score is recorded, ensure it is stored in the persistence layer for future retrieval.

 4. **Stretch Goals (Optional):**
-   - Implement a section to show the history of scores with trends over time.
+   -[x] Implement a section to show the history of scores with trends over time.
    - Include visualizations such as charts or graphs to represent the trends in machine health scores.

-## Guidelines

-- Use the provided backend API and Expo mobile app as a starting point.
-- Follow best practices for authentication and session management in React Native.
-- Enhance the state management to ensure a clean and organized flow of data.
-- Implement a persistence layer on the backend for storing historical data points and scores.
-- Document any changes made to the existing codebase and provide a brief explanation of your architectural decisions.

-## Submission

-- Provide a link to your Git repository containing the updated project.
-- Include instructions on how to run the modified builds locally.

-## Evaluation Criteria

-- Implementation of Authentication and Session Management
-- Improvement of Data State Management
-- Implementation of a Persistence Layer on the Backend
-- Adherence to Best Practices
-- Documentation
-- Overall Code Quality

-**Note:**
-This project is designed to take approximately 3 hours, but there is no strict time limit.
-We are interested in seeing how far you can get and the quality of your final deliverable.
-Focus on completing the core requirements before attempting the stretch goals.
-Feel free to make reasonable assumptions if certain details are not explicitly provided.
-If you encounter challenges, document them and describe how you would address them with more time.